 The story so far…

 I grew up on a council estate in a town on the outskirts of Hull in East Yorkshire.
 Where I grew up, people didn’t join the Army as Officers or think about going on adventures.
 My dad worked hard in manual labouring jobs to make ends meet and to put food on the table.
 My mum worked hard to bring up 3 kids with very little money.
 They developed the foundations I live by today.
-To work hard, aim high and make the most of what you have.
+To work aim high, work hard and make the most of what you have.

 Even with a handful of terrible grades (one C and two E’s), I was lucky enough to pass the selection to start my training to become an Army Officer.
-That same year I was somehow accepted into Hull University to study Sports Science.
+That same year I was also accepted into Hull University to study Sports Science.
 After graduating from University, I joined the Regular Army and commissioned from the Royal Military Academy Sandhurst in 2011 as an Infantry Platoon Commander in the Yorkshire Regiment.

 I was first inspired to take up cycle touring after reading Alastair Humphreys books about cycling around the world.